Smart Fiberglass Solutions Contact Us Now

 Typical Types of Smoke Curtains

-Permanent barriers installed beneath ceilings or around open areas.
+• Fixed smoke curtains: Permanent barriers installed beneath ceilings or around open spaces.

-Hidden inside ceiling pockets and automatically deploy during fire alarms.
+• Automatic drop smoke curtains: Hidden inside ceiling pockets and automatically deployed during fire alarms.

-A fire shutter (fire-rated rolling shutter door) is a rigid fire-resistant closure system designed to:
+A fire shutter, also called a fire-rated rolling shutter door, is a rigid fire-resistant closure system designed to block flame spread and maintain fire compartmentation between building zones.

 • Reduce heat transfer